Active Ingredient Prescribing for PBS & RPBS Medications

 Scenario

-The full list of LMBC is available on the PBS website and here.
+The full list of Medicines for Brand Consideration is available on the PBS website and here

 FAQ

-- Can my patient still choose a brand substitution at the pharmacy?
-Yes, if you don't mark the prescription as brand substitution not permitted, the patient can still elect for a generic brand of medication.
+Can my patient still choose a brand substitution at the pharmacy?
+Yes.
+If brand substitution is permitted, the patient may choose a generic alternative at the pharmacy.

-- What will happen to my patient's prescription if I don't adhere to the new regulations?
-The pharmacy will not be able to supply the medication under the PBS or RPBS and the prescription will be a private prescription.
+What will happen to my patient's prescription if I don't adhere to the new regulations?
+The pharmacy will be unable to supply the medication under the PBS or RPBS, and it will be treated as a private prescription.

-- Can I default all my prescriptions to write with the brand name?
-No. This is a legislative requirement.
-If you have any concerns regarding this policy, we suggest you contact the RACGP or your local member of parliament.
+Can I default all my prescriptions to write with the brand name?
+No. Active ingredient prescribing is a legislative requirement.
+For policy concerns, prescribers should contact the RACGP or their local Member of Parliament.

 For the full list of medications that are exempt, please click on the following link: Australian Commission on Safety and Quality in Health Care Active Ingredient Prescribing - List of Excluded Medicinal Items December 2020.